 If you’ve been following this series (if not, start here), you’ll probably have noticed a pattern by now.
 We seem to keep ping-ponging back and forth between work-focused summers and play-focused summers, always trying to find the sweet spot.

 Year 3 was a summer of virtually no advanced planning and no academic work.
 So, you probably won’t be too surprised when I tell you that Year 4 was the complete opposite.

 (And, according to my oldest son who was just reading over my shoulder a minute ago, Year 4’s summer was “horrible!”
 Can’t win ‘em all, I guess.)

 Since I was about to have a 4th grader and a 1st grader, I felt pressure to make sure we weren’t “wasting time.”
 After all, fourth grade is “upper elementary” which, if you round up, is essentially Jr. High.
 And we all know that Jr. High sets the stage for High School at which point you’re really just preparing for college…

-So, based on this Nervous-Nelly line of thinking, we had about 3 months to get my oldest career-ready and living on his own!
+So, based on this Nervous-Nelly line of thinking, we had about three months to get my nine year old career-ready and living on his own!

 OK, maybe I’m exaggerating a little bit for effect.
 I’m not quite that high-strung.
 Here’s the reality of what we did that summer: